We’ve summarized some resources on important topics to consider when teaching at the college level.

 - Teaching and learning with technology

 - Grading and assessment

 - Evaluating teaching

 You can also search within the Searle Center Library for publications available for check out.
-You can also read teaching and learning comments and suggestions from Northwestern undergrads.

 Teaching in a diverse environment brings benefits and challenges.
 The benefits – including improved learning outcomes, increased empathy, and greater creativity – have been demonstrated in the research.
 But the challenges can raise daunting questions: What if I alienate some of my students?
 What if I inadvertently say the wrong thing?
 Why are my efforts to help some students not working?